Tom Steyer: Healthcare

-Steyer opposes Medicare for All but supports expanding coverage.
+During his 2020 Democratic presidential primary campaign, Steyer opposed Medicare for All; his campaign ran ads against progressive candidate Sen. Bernie Sanders' proposed single-payer healthcare plan.

+In December 2025, Steyer reversed his position, posting a video to social media in which he said he had been "wrong" to oppose single-payer healthcare and that "Bernie Sanders was right".

 Gun control

-Regarding gun control, Steyer supports a ban on assault weapons and universal background checks.
+Regarding gun control, Steyer supports a ban on assault weapons and supports universal background checks for gun purchasers.

 Campaign finance

 Asked in a November 2014 interview why he invests his money into elections rather than philanthropic organizations, Steyer stated that the price of inaction is too high not to take a direct role.
 He has said that he opposes Citizens United v.
 FEC, the 2010 Supreme Court decision allowing unlimited corporate donations to super PACs.

 Taxation

 In an interview in October 2017, Steyer said that he was in favor of raising personal taxes.
 He said that upper-income people in the United States had done "disproportionately well" at the expense of working families.
 Steyer called one version of a 2017 Republican tax reform proposal a "thinly veiled reverse Robin Hood".
-Steyer supports a wealth tax for anyone worth at least $32 million.
+In January 2026, he wrote an article supporting the proposed one-off wealth tax in California.

 5 Rights

 In November 2018, in a full-page USA Today ad, Steyer outlined five non-partisan issue areas on which he said the Democrats should campaign, and which "represent essential freedoms that should be guaranteed for all Americans": voting rights protections, a clean environment, a complete education, a living wage, and good health.